CDE will be closed on Thursday, Nov. 24 and Friday, Nov. 25 for the Thanksgiving holiday.

 Is a grantee required to enter all assessment scores a learner takes into LACES?

 All assessments approved in the assessment policy that are administered to a learner must be entered into LACES.
 This helps programs see a more complete snapshot of learners’ progress in assessment and is essential for AEI and grantees in monitoring the quality of assessment administration.

 When a learner is re-tested because a test is invalid (ie: same form as the previous test accidentally administered, cheating, fire drill, didn’t complete test), the prior, invalid test does not need to be entered into LACES.
-However, the program is required to keep all tests on file at the local level in the student’s file.
+However, the program is required to keep all tests on file at the local level in the learner’s file.
 Records must be kept for five years plus the current year.